Enjoying Life in NC

 We're rich in history and culture.
 Deep in the Great Smoky Mountains, visitors can experience one of the state's greatest cultural treasures, the tradition, fine arts, music and dance of the 10,000-year-old Cherokee culture.
 Across the state, battlefields and other sites tell tales of N.C. history in the Civil War.
 The Wright Brothers' National Memorial in Kill Devil Hills commemorates the first moments of flight that changed the world and forever linked the state to one of aviation's greatest triumphs.

 Recreation and Sports

 Recreational opportunities range from celebrated golf courses to outdoor sports, to college and professional athletics.
 The state’s beaches, national and state parks and mountains offer boating, kayaking, fishing, hiking and skiing.
-Outdoor recreation areas include the Blue Ridge Parkway, Cape Hatteras and Cape Lookout national seashores, and 36 state parks.
+Outdoor recreation areas include the Blue Ridge Parkway, Cape Hatteras and Cape Lookout national seashores, and 41 state parks and recreation areas.